dvbportal/appjet/README.md

 All the software you need to host AppJet apps.

-This repository hosts our additions to the original Appjet.jar web application framework.
-It contains everything needed to run
+This repository hosts sources of the original Appjet.jar web application framework and our additions to it.
+You will find everything needed to run
-Appjet apps locally or hosted on your own server.
+Appjet apps locally or to host on your own server.
 The same framework is running on <http://apps.jgate.de> where you can also host your appjet applications.

 ## Download